Overview

 )

-We can design personas for AI agents and select language models to generate responses:
+We can also design agents with unique traits and select language models to generate responses:

 from edsl import AgentList, Agent, ModelList, Model